sf-wdi-26/modules/w08/d04/m2-websockets/readme.md

  <div id="tweet-container"></div>
 ```

-Render the tweets with jQuery and amend the script tag in `index.ejs`:
+Render the tweets with jQuery and amend the script tag in `index.hbs`:

 ```html
  <script type="text/javascript">